mp-76/smarthome_arduino/README.md

 To run the examples you need an Arduino Uno connected to a PC with Processing + at least one ATMEGA328P programmed as controller + some hardware to connect at the controller(s)

-This repository was created for PerSys 2016 course at University of Rome la Sapienza - DIAG
+This repository was created for Pervasive Systems 2016 course at University of Rome la Sapienza - DIAG

 Homepage of the course:
 http://ichatz.me/index.php/Site/PervasiveSystems2016